Partner Referral System

 Final Outcome

 The end result allows RIA's to partner with Amplify, sharing leads and generating extra (largely passive) profits.
-The scope of this project started out massive and was reduced to merely enormous.
-I am proud of how user research led to a User Journey Map, which led directly to workflows in the interface.
+The scope of this project started out as massive, and was reduced to merely enormous.
+I am proud of how user research led to a user journey map, which led directly to workflows in the interface.
 We provided our partners with an intuitive interface that nevertheless displays complex data.
-And it provides referred clients with a clear and easy path to apply for life insurance.
+And it provides all referred clients with a clear and easy path to apply for life insurance.

 The end result allows RIA's to partner with Amplify, sharing leads and generating extra (largely passive) profits.
-The scope of this project started out massive and was reduced to merely enormous.
-I am proud of how user research led to a User Journey Map, which led directly to workflows in the interface.
+The scope of this project started out as massive, and was reduced to merely enormous.
+I am proud of how user research led to a user journey map, which led directly to workflows in the interface.
 We provided our partners with an intuitive interface that nevertheless displays complex data.
-And it provides referred clients with a clear and easy path to apply for life insurance.
+And it provides all referred clients with a clear and easy path to apply for life insurance.

 Figma Deliverable